Texas Christian University: Academic divisions

+The university operates the 450-acre southern white rhinoceros preserve, TCU Rhino Initiative.
+Doctor Michael Slattery established it in 2014.

 Student life

 Student body

-The student population at TCU in 2020–2021 was 11,379, with 9,704 undergraduates and 1,675 graduate students.
-Women make up about 58% of the student population, while men make up about 42%.
-Undergraduates matriculate from all fifty states led by Texas at 54%.
+The student population at TCU in 2024–2025 is 12,938, with 11,049 undergraduates and 1,889 graduate students.
+Women make up about 61% of the student population, while men make up about 39%.
+Undergraduates matriculate from all fifty states, including Texas at 48%.

 The fields of nursing, education, and advertising-public relations tend to be the majors that attract the most women, while business, political science, and a host of liberal arts majors are more balanced.
 A few areas of study at TCU, such as engineering and the sciences, are typically disproportionate with men, though even in those areas the percentage of female students tends to be higher than those of other comparable universities.

 The student and faculty populations are overwhelmingly non-Hispanic white, but the minority population has seen increased rates over the past few years, especially for Hispanics.
 The school has also tried to achieve stronger diversity by hosting "Black Senior Weekend", "Hispanic Senior Experience", and offering full scholarships to a select number of exceptional minority high school students in North Texas with economically disadvantaged backgrounds.